 Are Waterproof Socks Any Good?

 Yes, they are.
 They might be slightly bulky because of the 3 layers, but they work.
 They look and feel like any other of your walking socks with the added membrane.
-I also believe that the 3 layers helps with blisters because it keeps your feet dry and it absorbs movement between your skin and the shoe you’re wearing, further reducing the possibility of blisters.
+I also believe that the 3 layers help with blisters because it keeps your feet dry and it absorbs movement between your skin and the shoe you’re wearing, further reducing the possibility of blisters.
 Some also come with added padding on your heel, which you probably know, is great for increased comfort.

 Bamboo or other comfortable material is also used sometimes for the inner layer and they also work great.
 What’s important to remember is that you find a good balance between the waterproofness of the sock and the breathability – and both can be measured; look for the higher numbers in MVTR and hydrostatic head.

-How Long Should Waterproof Socks Last?
+How Long Should the Socks Last?

-Can Waterproof socks be as breathable and wicking as regular hiking socks?
+Can Waterproof Socks be as Breathable and Wicking as Regular Hiking Socks?

 What does Waterproof Rating on Socks Mean?

 This rating basically means how high the hydrostatic head number is.
 This is what shows us how waterproof a fabric is and is measured in millimeters.
-10.000 millimetres is a good start when looking for your socks.
+10.000 millimeters is a good start when looking for your socks.
 Even though it won’t stand heavy rains and will eventually leak, with the added waterproof shoes, you should be good.
 Keep in mind that it’s important to reapply Durable Water Resistant to your waterproof items from time to time as this helps to repel the water and to keep them waterproof.

-Indeed, you might be looking for something a little more specific and adequate to the activity, so just keep in mind the most important keywords when thinking of buying the best waterproof socks: 3-layers system, hydrophilic membrane, moisture control and merino wool/bamboo inner layer.
+Indeed, you might be looking for something a little more specific and adequate to the activity, so just keep in mind the most important keywords when thinking of buying the best waterproof socks: 3-layers system, hydrophilic membrane, moisture control, and merino wool/bamboo inner layer.